Miyazakis Emotional Logic in a War Without Heroes

 How to explain war to your partner while she sweeps the kitchen 🧹

-Miyazaki shows us that, in the midst of bombings, the urgent thing is to sweep the house and prepare breakfast.
+Miyazaki shows us that, amidst bombings, the urgent thing is to sweep the house and prepare breakfast.
 While Howl transforms into a bird and confronts planes, Sophie organizes her closet and argues with a decrepit witch.
-The moral is clear: if your relationship survives a magical war without anyone putting on the laundry, you have material for marriage.
-External chaos is less serious than leaving socks outside the basket.
+The moral is clear: if your relationship survives a magical war without anyone putting on the washing machine, you have material for marriage.
+External chaos is less serious than leaving socks out of the basket.